High Quality Links purple

 That’s because these backlinks tell Google’s algorithm that many authoritative sources trust your website.

-This link trading is against Google’s policy, and any link generated in this way isn’t a quality backlink.
+High authority doesn’t define a quality backlink.
+Plenty of websites use their high authority to sell links.
+This link trading is against Google’s policy, and any link generated this way isn’t a quality backlink.

 How to Get Quality Backlinks with Link Building

-There are a number of ways to get quality backlinks for your website.
+There are several ways to earn and create high-quality backlinks for your website.
 These include:

 PR backlinks, sometimes known as PR outreach, are some of the most coveted links in SEO.
 These links are earned through your public relations efforts.